iifawzi/foodi/README.md

     ```
     cp .env.example .env
     ```

-3. Configure the database connections as you wish
-4. Configure the SMTP mailing server for mailing notifications.
-5. Run database migrations and seeders
+3. Create Application key
     ```
+    php artisan key:generate
+    ```
+4. Configure the database connections as you wish
+5. Configure the SMTP mailing server for mailing notifications.
+6. Run database migrations and seeders
+    ```
     php artisan migrate --seed
     ```
-6. Run the application in your preferred way, either it's `valet`, `serve`, or any other way.
+7. Run the application in your preferred way, either it's `valet`, `serve`, or any other way.
     ```bash
     php artisan serve
     ```
-7. Start the queue and schedular workers to handle notifications
+8. Start the queue and schedular workers to handle notifications

     ```
     ./vendor/bin/sail php artisan queue:work